7 Special Touches that Make Your House a Home

 5. Eco-friendly additions like ceiling fans (which save power by circulating your HVAC system's heat in winter, as well as cooling the air in summer) or an energy-efficient electric fireplace are not only handsome décor features, they also demonstrate your concern for the environment.

 6. Pops of contrast create visual interest in your living room, dining area, and other public spaces.
-Try copper hardware on kitchen cabinets, wall art, even tangerine hand towels in an off-white powder room.
-Paint roadside or thrift shop finds in unexpected shades for an amusing visual surprise that is very "now."
+Try copper hardware on sedate kitchen cabinets or tangerine hand towels in an otherwise neutral powder room.
+Paint thrift shop finds in unexpected shades for an visual surprise that is very "now."
 In an early student apartment, before I knew that repurposed furniture was a thing, I salvaged an ugly greige laminate-and-vinyl telephone table from the trash.
-The bright pink paint I slathered the whole unit with gave it a dashing character that belied its humble origins.
+The bright pink paint I slathered the whole unit with gave it a dashing character, belying its humble origins.

 7. Personal touches, above all, make a house distinctively your own home.
 Don't be shy about displaying personal items such as family photos or children's artwork as unique wall art; for an upscale look, have them professionally framed.
 When the weather's chilly, remember the warm fuzzy factor, as well.
 Accent your leather sofa with Aunt Sally's home crocheted afghans and dot your hardwood flooring with area rugs for an atmosphere that says, "There's no place like home."